Obtenez 3 mois à 0,99 $/mois

 Épisodes

-Thank you for practicing with me today.
-If this resonated, please subscribe and share Mindful at Work with someone who might need a moment of calm.
-Your presence matters, your focus is a gift, and you are so much more than your to-do list.
+Thank you for spending this time with me.
+If this resonated, please subscribe and share Mindful at Work with someone who might need these tools.
+Your presence matters, and your focus is a powerful resource.

 Voir plus Voir moins